yi-ding-cs/LGG/README.md

 > $ pip3 install -r requirements.txt

 # Run the code
 Please download the DEAP dataset at [this website](http://www.eecs.qmul.ac.uk/mmv/datasets/deap/).
-Please place the "data_preprocessed_python" folder at the same location of the script.
-To run the code for emotion (valence) classification, please type the following command in terminal:
+Please place the "data_preprocessed_python" folder in the same location as the script.
+To run the code for the emotion (valence) classification, please type the following command in the terminal:

 > $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'V' --graph-type 'gen'

-To run the code for preference (liking) classification, please type the following command in terminal:
+To run the code for preference (liking) classification, please type the following command in the terminal:

 > $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'L' --graph-type 'hem'

 The results will be saved into "result_DEAP.txt" located at './save/result/'.

 # Reproduce the results
-We highly suggest to run the code on a Ubuntu 18.04 or above machine using anaconda with the provided requirements to reproduce the results.
+We highly suggest running the code on a Ubuntu 18.04 or above machine using anaconda with the provided requirements to reproduce the results.
 You can also download the saved model at [this website](https://drive.google.com/file/d/12lIbX6ti7cDCv3mVDY7TTd4QIc2cNEYE/view?usp=sharing) to reproduce the results in the paper.
-After extracting the downloaded "save.zip", please place it at the same location of the scripts, run the code by:
+After extracting the downloaded "save.zip", please place it at the same location as the scripts, and run the code by:

-> $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'V' --graph-type 'gen' --reproduce True
+> $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'V' --graph-type 'gen' --reproduce

 # Cite
 Please cite our paper if you use our code in your own work: